 - Protocol: Sleep apnea, a condition which is characterized by pauses in breathing while one is sleeping, is not uncommon in those with Hashimoto’s, and can cause us to feel unrested despite getting adequate sleep.
 I recommend speaking with your healthcare provider to get started with sleep apnea testing.

-Sleep Issue: Insomnia presenting with fatigue, anxiety, emotional lability, racing thoughts, acne, hair turning orange or having a reddish tint, poor concentration, skin rashes, poor wound healing, frequent colds/flu, PMS symptoms, white spots on fingernails, craving high copper foods (like chocolate), and dark blotches on face, especially during pregnancy, may be an indication of copper toxicity.
+Sleep Issue: Insomnia presenting with fatigue, anxiety, emotional lability, racing thoughts, acne, hair turning orange or having a reddish tint, poor concentration, skin rashes, poor wound healing, frequent colds/flu, PMS symptoms, white spots on fingernails, craving high copper foods (like chocolate), and dark blotches on one’s face, especially during pregnancy, may be an indication of copper toxicity.

 Sleep Issue: People who tend to struggle with worries, anxiety, obsessive thoughts, depression, low self-esteem, winter blues, panic attacks, fibromyalgia, or cravings for carbs or alcohol, may have a serotonin/melatonin deficiency.